High Noon For Catalan Lawmakers

 US stocks are expected to open little changed.

-Indices: Stoxx600 -0.1% at 390.0, FTSE +0.1% at 7513, DAX -0.2% at 12947, CAC-40 -0.1% at 5362, IBEX-35 -0.6% at 10179, FTSE MIB -0.7% at 22309, SMI +0.1% at 9267, S&P 500 Futures flat
+Indices: Stoxx600 -0.1% at 390.0, FTSE +0.1% at 7513, DAX -0.2% at 12947, CAC-40 -0.1% at 5362, IBEX-35 -0.6% at 10179, FTSE MIB -0.7% at 22309, SMI +0.1% at 9267, S&P 500 Futures flat.

 2. Oil prices rally as OPEC says market is rebalancing, gold shines